dennysabu/MacOS-Wifi-Strength-Scanner/README.md

 ### Running:
 ----
- This will create an exectuable called scanner, which you can invoke using:
+ This will create an executable called scanner, which you can invoke using:
  ```bash
      $ ./scanner
  ```